ishmayat/NC-News/README.md

 3. Running the Project:

 Once you've created the environment files and configured them with the appropriate database names, you can run your project using the provided npm scripts.

+Environment Minimum Version Requirements
+The minimum versions required of Node.js and Postgres to run the project: Node.js (v20.1.0), PostgreSQL 16.1

 ---